Synthetixio/SIPs/SIPS/margin.md

 for liquidators, then liquidations will likely not be performed.
 In this case the system must fall back on relying on good samaritans until the incentive level can be raised by SCCP, and the extra incentive of unliquidated positions is ultimately paid out of the debt pool.
+Future updates may consider a gas-sensitive liquidation incentive.

 The liquidation function should take an array of positions to liquidate;
 if any of the provided positions cannot be liquidated, or has already been liquidated, the transaction should not fail, but only liquidate the positions that are eligible.

 ---